shirishinamdar/shirishinamdar.github.io/_posts/2026-05-09-ufw-firewall-ubuntu.md

 sudo ufw status verbose
 ```

-The status output now shows `Status: active`, the two default policies, and any currently configured rules (none yet, in this lab's first pass).
+The status output now shows `Status: active`, the two default policies, and any currently configured rules (none yet, in this project's first pass).

 ![UFW enabled with default deny incoming / allow outgoing policies.](/assets/img/blog/ufw-firewall-ubuntu/image3.png)

-A packet that arrives on the INPUT chain and matches no UFW-authored rule falls through to the default policy at the end of the chain — and is dropped. `sudo ufw show raw` exposes the actual `iptables` rules in their compiled form, including the terminal `ufw-user-input` jump and the default policy target.
+A packet that arrives on the INPUT chain and matches no UFW-authored rule falls through to the default policy at the end of the chain, and is dropped. `sudo ufw show raw` exposes the actual `iptables` rules in their compiled form, including the terminal `ufw-user-input` jump and the default policy target.

 ---